GoAlexander/harbour-chance/README.md

 # harbour-chance.
-Program for Sailfish OS, which helps to come to a decision.
+Program for Sailfish OS, which helps to make a choice.

 Read doc/todo.txt!
 You can find there todo, information and some good links :)